-The most strategic point of the city was the Mamayev Kurgan, a hill whose emplacement allowed German artillery to batter the boats in the Volga, and the Soviet positions with ease.
+The most strategic point of the city was the Mamayev Kurgan, a hill whose emplacement allowed German artillery to batter the boats in the Volga and the Soviet positions at ease.
 The crudest battles took place there, constantly disputing the ownership of the hill.
 For many years after the battle, fragments of bone and bullets could still be found on the slopes.

 #5 No land beyond the Volga

 Chuikov was in dire straits.
-Germans at his threshold, and Stalin barking on his garden, but fortunately for him and his men, the 13th Guards Division, commanded by Rodimtsev, crossed the Volga in time to save the day.
+Germans at his threshold, and Stalin showing his teeth on his garden, but fortunately for him and his men, the 13th Guards Division commanded by Rodimtsev, crossed the Volga in time to save the day.
 Their motto became: ‘There was no land beyond the Volga’, and their intervention crucially stalled the German offensive.

 The Landser (German soldier) hated Stalingrad’s urban fighting.
 Their characteristic Blitzkrieg was useless there.
 Heavy resistance took place in every house, with flamethrowers, grenades and ambushes as the main domestic appliances.
 Danger came from everywhere, with Zaytsev and the snipers adding a further strain, if not a bullet, in the German head.
 The Landser contemptuously called the battle of Stalingrad, Rattenkrieg (War of the rats), in permanent fear of the camouflaged Russians, awaiting from behind the rubble or the basements, to shoot at his back while passing by.

 Another nightmare for the Landser was the Katyusha, a truck that fired dozens of rockets.
-It was named after the popular war song Katyusha, and its frightful whistle made the Germans’ blood curdle.
+It was named after the popular, Russian war song, Katyusha, and its frightful whistle made the Germans’ blood curdle.
 It was a terribly effective method of psychological warfare.